featurist/pogoscript/_posts/2013-12-07-concurrency-patterns.md

 # Concurrent List Processing

-[List comprehensions](/2013/11/29/list-comprehensions.html) are concurrent in PogoScript.
+[List comprehensions](/2013/11/29/list-comprehensions.html) are concurrent in Pogoscript.
 This allows you to make asynchronous operations over lists concurrent.
 This includes calling asynchronous functions to filter, map and even generate more lists.
 See the [docs](/2013/11/29/list-comprehensions.html) for a more thorough introduction.

 Here we have a list of URLs and we make requests for all of them: